michaelbusho/graphql/readme.md

 ## Tests

 ![Coverage Image](./resources/coverage_image.png)

-The requests are authenticated and certain actions/requests are restricted and available only to authorized user roles.
-The API uses a JWT token to achieve this.
-The query login() returns a valid JWT token upon authentication.

-User password are hashed using bcrypt.

-## Tests

 Unit tests are performed using cypress.
 To run the unit tests and generate test coverage reports simply run

 ```